Li Ka-shing: Real estate

-In 1958, believing rents would continue to rise, Li decided to purchase a site and develop his own factory building.
+In 1958, Li purchased a site to develop his own factory building.
 An opportunity to acquire more land arrived after the 1967 riots when many people fled Hong Kong, and, as a result, property prices plummeted.
 Li believed the political crisis would be temporary and property prices would eventually rise, and bought land from the fleeing residents at low prices.
 In 1971, Li officially named his real estate development company Cheung Kong (長江實業).
 Cheung Kong Holdings was publicly listed in Hong Kong Stock Exchange in 1972.
 During board meetings, Li stated on a number of occasions his goal of surpassing the Jardines-owned Hongkong Land as a leading developer.

 The successful bid by Cheung Kong for development sites above the Central and Admiralty MTR stations in 1977 was the key to challenging Hongkong Land as the premier property developer in Hong Kong.
 Despite its size, Jardines decided in the 1980s to protect itself from hostile takeover by Li or other outside investors.
 The company implemented a cross-shareholding structure that was designed to place control in the hands of Britain's Keswick family despite their less than 10% holdings in the group.
 In 1984, the company also moved its legal domicile from Hong Kong to another British overseas territory – Bermuda, in anticipation of the transfer of sovereignty of Hong Kong to People's Republic of China in 1997.